 Customers outside the U.S. should consult their local IMI distributor for information on returning equipment.
 For exceptions, please contact the International Sales department at IMI to request shipping instructions and an RMA.
 For assistance, please call (716) 684-0003, or fax us at (716) 684-3823.
-You may also receive assistance via e-mail at imi@pcb.com or visit our web site at www.pcb.com.
+You may also receive assistance via e-mail at imi@pcb.com or visit our website at www.pcb.com.

-11.0 CUSTOMER SERVICE / WARRANTY
+11.0 CUSTOMER SERVICE/WARRANTY

 IMI, a division of PCB Piezotronics, guarantees Total Customer Satisfaction.
-If, at any time, for any reason, you are not completely satisfied with any IMI product, IMI will repair, replace, or exchange it at no charge.
-You may also choose, within the warranty period, to have your purchase price refunded.
+If, at any time, for any reason, you are not completely satisfied with any IMI product, IMI will repair, replace or exchange it at no charge.
+You may also choose to have your purchase price refunded.

-IMI instrumentation is warranted against defective material and workmanship for one year unless otherwise expressly specified.
-Damage to instruments caused by incorrect power or misapplication is not covered by warranty.
+IMI instrumentation is warranted against defective material workmanship for 1 year unless otherwise expressly specified.
+Damage to instruments caused by incorrect power or misapplication, is not covered by warranty.
 If there are any questions regarding power, intended application, or general usage, please consult with your local sales contact or distributor.
-Batteries and other expendable hardware items are not covered by warranty.
+Batteries or expendable hardware items are not covered by warranty.

 IMI offers to all customers, at no charge, 24-hour phone support.
 This service makes product or application support available to our customers, day or night, seven days a week.
-When unforeseen problems or emergency situations arise, call the IMI Hot Line at 716-684-0003, and an application specialist will assist you.
+When unforeseen problems or emergency situations arise, call the IMI Hot Line at (716) 684-0003, and an application specialist will assist you.